Here's What You Get Immediate Access To When You Become An Exscope Member

 - Dive into the topic of fluorescence, taking a close look at this natural phenomenon and what materials are involved in an experiment—from filters to fluorophores.

 Tap into the insights of an expert microscopist—who has experience in confocal microscopy, biological imaging techniques, and more.
-As mentioned previously, the Expert Microscopy Training Program was developed by PhD Heather Brown-Harding.
+As mentioned previously, the Expert Microscopy Mentoring Program was developed by PhD Heather Brown-Harding.

 - Let Heather’s workbooks guide you through important microscopy principles.
 There’s no need to worry about hard-to-understand language or convoluted descriptions.
 Heather’s expertise allows her to explain key microscopy concepts while keeping the course material accessible to a broad range of individuals.

-Gain a dashboard that hosts all the training materials—including your workbooks, module videos, and more.
-With the Expert Microscopy Training Program, it only takes a simple login to access all your course resources for learning a new concept or brushing up on a lesson.
+Gain a dashboard that hosts all the materials—including your workbooks, module videos, and more.
+With the Expert Microscopy Career Program, it only takes a simple login to access all your course resources for learning a new concept or brushing up on a lesson.

 - Leverage workbook exercises to test your newfound microscopy knowledge or to assess where your students/researchers are at in their learning journey.
 Each module contains some exercises to test comprehension of the course materials—as well as a module exam.

-- Members who complete all course materials, will receive a certificate from the Expert Microscopy Training Program board.
-With this certificate in hand, members can strengthen their LinkedIn profiles, add an additional qualification to their resumes, or assure a potential employer at their next job interview that they understand microscopy principles.
+- Members who complete all course materials, will receive validation from the Expert Microscopy Career Program board.
+With this ribbon in hand, members can strengthen their LinkedIn profiles, add an additional qualification to their resumes, or assure a potential employer at their next job interview that they understand microscopy principles.

-- Get advanced insights, thanks to continued-training webinars.
-This course includes a season pass to the Expert Microscopy Training Program’s webinars.
+- Get advanced insights, thanks to continued webinars.
+This course includes a season pass to the Expert Microscopy Career Program’s webinars.
 From fluorescent proteins to live cell imaging, these sessions can deepen your understanding with additional education on advanced microscopy topics.

 Frequently Asked Questions…